AdobeDocs/marketo.en/help/marketo/product-docs/administration/workspaces-and-person-partitions/create-a-new-workspace.md

    >[!NOTE]
    >
-   >The&nbsp;**All Person Partitions****&nbsp;**checkbox means that this workspace can use all person partitions in the system.
+   >The **All Person Partitions**** **checkbox means that this workspace can use all person partitions in the system.

    >[!NOTE]
    >
    >**Reminder**
    >
    >
-   >The** primary person partition**&nbsp;acts as the default and is where all people will be assigned.
+   >The** primary person partition** acts as the default and is where all people will be assigned.

    If you enabled multiple branded domains, you must choose a primary branded domain.

    ![](assets/four-1.png)

-   Select the workspace&nbsp;language.
+   Select the workspace language.

    >[!NOTE]
    >
-   >Upon creation, Marketo will seed sample assets in the workspace.&nbsp;Language&nbsp;allows those seeded objects to be in a non-English language.
+   >Upon creation, Marketo will seed sample assets in the workspace.
+Language allows those seeded objects to be in a non-English language.

    ![](assets/five.png)